divStar/homelab/modules/stepca-lxc/README.md

-# LLDAP Setup
+# Step-CA Setup

-This module sets up LLDAP in an Alpine LXC container using the provided information.
+This module sets up Step-CA in an Alpine LXC container using the provided information.
 ## Contents

 <blockquote>